-Sales outside the United States were approximately 43% of our total revenue for the three months ended June 30, 2012 and approximately 38% of our total revenue for the three months ended June 30, 2011.
+Sales outside the United States were approximately 40% of our total revenue for the six months ended September 30, 2012 and approximately 38% of our total revenue for the six months ended September 30, 2011.
 The income statements of our non-U.S. operations are translated into U.S. dollars at the average exchange rates for each applicable month in a period.
 To the extent the U.S. dollar weakens against foreign currencies, the translation of these foreign currency denominated transactions generally results in increased revenue, operating expenses and income from operations for our non-U.S. operations.
 Similarly, our revenue, operating expenses and net income will generally decrease for our non-U.S. operations if the U.S. dollar strengthens against foreign currencies.

-Using the average foreign currency exchange rates from the corresponding fiscal 2012 period, our total revenues would have been higher by \$3.2 million, our cost of sales would have been higher by \$0.3 million and our operating expenses would have been higher by \$1.6 million from non-U.S. operations for the three months ended June 30, 2012.
+Using the average foreign currency exchange rates from the corresponding fiscal 2012 period, our total revenues would have been higher by \$1.9 million, our cost of sales would have been higher by \$0.2 million and our operating expenses would have been higher by \$1.4 million from non-U.S. operations for the three months ended September 30, 2012.
+For the six months ended September 30, 2012, our total revenues would have been higher by \$5.1 million, our cost of sales would have been higher by \$0.5 million and our operating expenses would have been higher by \$3.0 million from non-U.S. operations.

 In addition, we are exposed to risks of foreign currency fluctuation primarily from cash balances, accounts receivables and intercompany accounts denominated in foreign currencies and are subject to the resulting transaction gains and losses, which are recorded as a component of general and administrative expenses.
-We recognized net foreign currency transaction gains (losses) of \$0.1 million in the three months ended June 30, 2012 and net foreign currency transaction losses of less than \$(0.1) million in the three months ended June 30, 2011.
+We recognized net foreign currency transaction losses of approximately \$0.1 million and less than \$0.1 million in the three and six months ended September 30, 2012, respectively, and net foreign currency transaction gains of less than \$0.1 million in both the three and six months ended September 30, 2011, respectively.